phd20/phd20.github.io/src/content/blog/getting-started-with-obsidian-dnd.md

 redirect_from: /2021-12-20-getting-started-with-obsidian
 ---

-*Updated 2023-06-01*
+*Updated 2023-11-29*

-After years of searching, I've found my favorite way to manage my notes and worldbuilding for *Dungeons & Dragons* campaigns.
+After years of searching, I've found one of my favorite ways to manage my notes and worldbuilding for *Dungeons & Dragons* campaigns.
 It's called Obsidian.

 ![Overview](/images/overview.png)